skbkontur/cement/README-commands.md

         -c/--configuration          gets deps for corresponding configuration

-        -f/--force                  forcing local changes(not pulling from remote) -r/--reset                  resetting all local changes
+        -f/--force                  forces local changes(not pulling from remote) -r/--reset                  resets all local changes
-        -p/--pull-anyway            try to fast-forward pull if local changes are found
+        -p/--pull-anyway            tries to fast-forward pull if local changes are found

-        -m/--merged[=some_branch]   checks if <some_branch> was merged into current dependency repo state.
-                                    Checks for 'master' by default
+        -m/--merged[=some_branch]   checks if <some_branch> was merged into current dependency repo state. checks for 'master' by default

         -v/--verbose                show commit info for deps

+        --git-depth <depth>         adds '--depth <depth>' flag to git commands

     Example:
         cm get kanso/client@release -rv